What You Need To Know About The Benefits of Reading and Libraries for Seniors

 There are plenty of ways you can help your loved one access more books with libraries, regardless of where in America you live.

-If a senior is able to visit a library in person, take them to their local library to request a library card.
-Most will provide one free of charge, while others charge a small one-time or annual fee.
-In many cases, a library card also offers access to free learning opportunities, clubs and other programs that keep seniors and other library members engaged in learning.
+To help a senior get a library card, take them to their local library.
+Most libraries offer free cards, while others charge a small fee.
+By having a library card, seniors can access free learning opportunities, clubs, and other programs that can keep them engaged in learning.
+It’s a great way to keep seniors active and learning new things.

 Seniors who are housebound or cannot attend their local library in person for other reasons might want to consider digital library cards, which are available in most cities across the United States.
 These offer unlimited access to e-books, magazines and other resources that seniors can enjoy from home.
 The Digital Public Library of America also offers an array of free e-books and online exhibitions that seniors can enjoy.